kyleyates/kyleyates.github.io/_pages/teaching.md

 ### Courses Taught at Clemson (Instructor of Record)

 Here are the courses I have taught as the instructor of record at Clemson University.
+Anonymous student evaluations of teaching are linked for each course.

 | Semester  | Course |
 | ------------- | ------------- |